DomasM/Topas4Info/_pages/03_changelog.md

 * (PA)-Public API: applies to public API
 * beta : auto-updates active only for PCs in Light Conversion local area network

+## 1.146.2 (2022-05-10)(beta)

+### Fixed

+1. (FN) Fixed incorrect behaviour after last patch.

 ## 1.145.0 (2022-05-09)(beta)

 ### Fixed

 1.(S)(FO) 'Swap switches' flag does not work as expected if 'Reverse direction' is enabled in Eth motor board motor configuration
-1.(C)(FO) Restart/new tab is required for WinTopas4 after adding first power meter to config and restarting Topas4Server 1.(C)(FO) When motor hits right switch while moving in positive direction, full stoping procedure is not initiated (motor would start to move again if switch is depressed)
+2.(C)(FO) Restart/new tab is required for WinTopas4 after adding first power meter to config and restarting Topas4Server 3.(C)(FO) When motor hits right switch while moving in positive direction, full stoping procedure is not initiated (motor would start to move again if switch is depressed)

 ## 1.144.0 (2022-04-21)(beta)